Menu Belchamp Walter School House

 1872

-According to Samuel Philip's speech (Samuel Philip was known as Philip in the copy I have scanned) the "paper" was given to Walter Deal, presumably something to do with the school in 1972 (29th July).
+According to Samuel Philip's speech ---- (Samuel Philip was known as Philip in the copy I have scanned) the "paper" was given to Walter Deal, at the Centenrey Supper in 1972 (29th July).

 Oliver Raymond was the vicar in 1872, the uncle of J. M. S. R. who is listed as the vicar of St. Mary's until 1889.
 Oliver Raymond was the rector of Middleton and vicar of Belchamp-cum-Bulmer.